Carol enjoys giving tips to help others have a healthy garden.

 Symptoms of excess are similar to those of nitrogen excess: Succulent growth that emphasizes leaves instead of fruit.
 Succulent growth makes the plants more attractive to insect pests so they suffer from attacks, become weakened, and they are vulnerable to disease.
 Not a pretty picture.

 Potassium is a naturally-occurring nutrient in most soils and is easily available to plants because it is so soluble.
-Unfortunately, that is also its downfall; potassium is so soluble it is easily leached from the soil by rainfall or irrigation water.
+Unfortunately, that is also its downfall; potassium is so soluble that it is easily leached from the soil by rainfall or irrigation water.
 Potassium also prefers a neutral soil and may not be available in acidic soils with a pH of 5 or less.

 Sources and Remedies

 Another good source of potassium is wood ashes—the kind you can scrape out of your fireplace.
 Just ensure you don’t burn any plastics or other contaminants with the wood.
 Blackwood ashes are best, but the grey variety will also do.
 Unlike the rock powders, wood ashes are highly soluble.
 Use it sparingly!
 An overabundance will release more potassium then is required, which will raise the soil pH.
 Fortunately, it also leaches from the soil just as fast.
 If you over apply wood ashes, a good watering will correct the situation.